Before reading any further pleasedo

-not call us asking how to get into the biz.
-There's plenty
+Sorry, but please don't call us asking how to get into the biz.
+(Can you tell

 we had the time to take your call and discuss your vocal qualities,